JoshC-Working/Quantitative_Trading_LSTM/README.md

 <p> The project will mainly be dividied into two parts: price prediction with LSTM model and algo-trading.</p>

+## Structure of the project
+### Model & Research
+In this directory, we will show the process how we train the best-fit LSTM model for each target stock.
+And the result will be stored to Resources directory

+### Resources
+The best-models trained for every target stock will be placed here.
+A function is designed to gain the latest sets of predicted closing price of a stock by accessing its best-models here.

+We want to train the model to fit to the test data.

 ## Process

 ### 1. Stock Filtering